 You May Nullify or Toll the Statute of Limitations

 There are circumstances where a worker may nullify the statute of limitations or toll it (delay it).
-Bader Law Firm, LLC and our workers compensation attorneys will go over whether any of these circumstances apply:
+Bader Scott Injury Lawyers and our workers compensation attorneys will go over whether any of these circumstances apply:

 - Showing the employer or insurer made a false or misrepresentation to the employee;